How to Plant, Care and Prune Cotinus coggygria, commonly known as Smoketree, Smoke Bush Or Wig Tree

 Type: Deciduous Shrub (or tree)

-Location: Full or Part Sun
+Location: Full to Part Sun (partial shade may reduce colour intensity)

 Blooming Season: Summer